 Using Locally Sourced Wood Chips for Effective Weed Management

 " "Locally available hardwood mulch not only controls weeds when properly applied, but also helps with water retention, and can help increase production of vegetable crops."
 Patrick Johnson, NANIH Farm and Garden " THE CHALLENGE Weed control can be a constant struggle for organic growers, who cannot use the herbicides typically employed by conventional farmers.…

 Equipping Farmers with Tools to Manage Herbicide-Resistant Weeds

-" "Montana State University Extension agents and crop consultants mentioned that this was a much-needed educational program for dealing with herbicide resistance."
-Prashant Jha, Montana State University " THE CHALLENGE Herbicide-resistant weeds have emerged in many parts of the country as one of the biggest threats to the sustainability of agriculture.
-A recent survey revealed…
+"Montana State University Extension agents and crop consultants mentioned that this was a much-needed educational program for dealing with herbicide resistance."
+Prashant Jha, Montana State University THE CHALLENGE Herbicide-resistant weeds have emerged in many parts of the country as one of the biggest threats to the sustainability of agriculture.
+A recent survey revealed that 59% […]

 Resources and Learning